 We measured compilation (optimization) and execution time for four SpecJVM programs using the JikesRVM compilation system on a 2GHz x86 machine with 512KB of memory and Debian Linux version 2.4.16.
 The measurements are shown in Table 1.
 The first column of data is the time for optimized JikesRVM compilation.
 All times in the table are in seconds.
-The second column is column 1 without the time required for building the SSA form in JikesRVM.
+The second column (No bldSSA) is column 1 without the time required for building the SSA form in JikesRVM.
 On average, SSA-form construction accounts for 20% of the total compilation time by the optimizing compiler.
 The third column of data is the total number of seconds for both compilation and execution.
 The fourth and fifth columns are the same as the first and third, only for the JikesRVM fast (baseline) compiler.
 The sixth column shows the total number of static methods in the program; the seventh column indicates the number of these methods that are executed.
-The last column shows the number of methods that our profile indicates are hot.
-More information about how hot methods are identified can be found in [5].
+The last column shows the number of methods are identified can be found in [17].

 To estimate the performance potential of our hybrid model, we make several assumptions using these measurements.
 First, we assume that SafeTSA compilation time is the same as that for the JikesRVM optimization without the overhead of converting the JikesRVM high-level intermediate representation to SSA-form (column 2 in Table 1).
-Actual results for this comparison support this assumption [4], in which compilation time for class files in SafeTSA is 20% faster than when they are in bytecode format.
+Actual results for this comparison support this assumption [16], in which compilation time for class files in SafeTSA is 20% faster than when they are in bytecode format.
 Second, we assume that SafeTSA execution speed is similar to that for the code generated by the JikesRVM optimizing compiler (Level 2).